Research

 (joint with Emilio Gutierrez and José Tudón)

-Abstract: For experience goods, benefits from consumption are ex-ante unknown, but revealed after repeated interactions.
-This uncertainty might lead to underconsumption.
+For experience goods, benefits from consumption are ex-ante unknown, but revealed after repeated interactions.
+This uncertainty might lead to under-consumption.
 We develop a demand model with uncertainty in outcomes, for forward-looking consumers, and information revealed after the first interaction.
 We use data from a large cataract surgery provider in Mexico to estimate demand, and we exploit data from sales agents to identify structural demand parameters; namely, price elasticities and the value of the uncertain shock.
-We simulate counterfactual policies, showing that budget-neutral price changes are more efficient at increasing welfare and take-up than persuasive advertising.
+We simulate counterfactual policies, showing that budget-neutral price changes are more efficient at increasing welfare and surgeries than persuasive advertising.

 Going Big in Health: Effect of a Large-Scale Preventive Health Policy

-(joint with Arturo Aguilar and Ricardo Gómez) - under review
+(joint with Arturo Aguilar and Ricardo Gómez-Carrera)

 Publications